Indoor houseplants are a great way to have clean air in low light settings around your house.

 Image Source: Bloglovin’

 If you have a killer brown thumb and can’t seem to keep anything alive, the Golden Pothos is for you.
 These plants are seriously hard to kill and can last you years.
 This is a great beginner plant for wannabe plant owners that don’t take too much to take care of.
+The Pothos plants are the best indoor plants for low light settings without a doubt.

 Amount of sunlight needed: Pothos are definitely not sunlight hogs.
 Even very indirect sunlight will do for these sturdy little plants.
 They can survive through shade with some sunlight every now and then.
 It can survive in colder temps as well.